VR133/unsplash-image-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Functionality

+1) Image retrieval (search)
+    - remembers previous  search queries in localstorage (no duplicates)
+    - suggests from las 5 search query as an autocomplete dropdown (filtered)
+2) User Authentication Workflow
+    - login/logout
+    - like/unlike images
+    - see liked images

 ## Project setup

 Use the following steps after you successfully cloned the repository